May 1 — Intent to Enroll deadline for fall admission

 - Go to the CSUN Portal.

 - Log in with your CSUN user ID and password.

-- In My Checklist under the My Status heading, select the Intent to Register link and accept your offer of admission!
+- In your portal Checklist under the Incomplete Tasks heading, select the Intent to Enroll link and accept your offer of admission!

-Filing your Intent to Register is free.
+Submitting your Intent to Enroll is free.
 If you plan to attend CSUN, do it today!

 July 15 — Final official transcript deadline for fall admission

 Request official transcripts be sent to CSUN.
 You must request that official transcripts, on the high school or college's official letterhead, be sent directly from your school to the CSUN Office of the Registrar either electronically or in a sealed envelope.
 Please be sure to include: